-Frequency/market practice: updating disclosure is rarely permitted after execution.
+Frequency/market practice: Updating disclosure is rarely permitted after execution.
 Notification of possible breach is fairly common.
-In the case of a material breach, sometimes there is a right to terminate but more commonly there is only an indemnification/damages claim.
+In the case of a material breach, there is sometimes a right to terminate but more commonly there is only an indemnification/damages claim.